StefanoAllesina/QuEST_workshop/docs/index.md

   - Extensively document what you’re doing (`RMarkDown`, `Jupyter notebook`, literate programming).
   - Start from the Supplementary information.
-  - Writing as “carving” vs. building. *“I saw the angel in the marble and carved until I set him free.”* — Michelangelo
+  - Writing as “carving” vs. “building”. (*“I saw the angel in the marble and carved until I set him free.”* — Michelangelo)

 # Pet peeves and best practices